 Acknowledgments

+This protocol was adapted from Edwards et al. 2015.
 We thank several members of our laboratory over the years who have contributed to the development of this protocol, directly as well as indirectly by helpful suggestions to streamline the various steps: Kelsey Galimba, Cassandra Ramos, Paul Tisher, John Jaeger, Eugene Lurie, Bao Nguyen, Natraj Podishetty and Zach Liechty.
-We thank Derek Lundberg and Jeff Dangl (University of North Carolina, Chapel Hill) for kindly providing before publication, their sonication method for separating the rhizoplane from endosphere fractions.
+We thank Derek Lundberg and Jeff Dangl (University of North Carolina, Chapel Hill) for kindly providing before publication (Lundberg et al. 2012), their sonication method for separating the rhizoplane from endosphere fractions.
 We thank Srijak Bhatnagar and Jonathan Eisen for their help in establishing the analysis protocol.
 V.S. acknowledge the support of National Science Foundation Awards DBI-0923806 and IOS-1444974 and USDA Agricultural Experiment Station grant number CAD-XXX-6973-H. JE and CSM acknowledge support from the Elsie Taylor Stocking Memorial Research Fellowship and the Henry Jastro Research Fellowhip.
 CSM acknowledges support from the University of California Institute for Mexico (UCMEXUS)/Consejo Nacional de Ciencia y Tecnología (CONACYT) and Secretaría de Educación Pública (Mexico).

-If this protocol was adapted or modified from previous work, please also acknowledge the previous work here.
-Authors should also use this section to declare any conflicts of interest or competing interests.